The Singles Network Ministries

 • 10 Commandments of Dating

-• Being a Visionary for Your Ministry by Kevin Miller
+• Leadership Articles by Kevin Miller

 • 18 Myths Singles Believe by Pastor Perry Noble, NewSpring Church, Ocala, FL